mvysny/mvysny.github.io/_posts/2017-2-13-Using-JavaFX-Embedded-Browser-For-TestBench.md

 Fortunately, there is a browser, installed on every machine with Java 8
 - the JavaFX Browser component.
 It's not a full-blown browser per se, but it can render html pages, is webkit-based and works regardless of OS.
 Luckily, there is a specialized Selenium driver based on this browser: the [JBrowserDriver](https://github.com/MachinePublishers/jBrowserDriver).
 We can take advantage of that.

-You can find the demo project here: https://github.com/mvysny/testbench-simplest-demo .
+You can find the demo project [testbench-simplest-demo](https://github.com/mvysny/testbench-simplest-demo).
 It's a simplest project possible, with just one UI class and one testing class.
 To get it up and running, just follow these steps:

 1. Obtain TestBench license at the [TestBench AddOn Page](https://vaadin.com/add-ons/testbench) - just search for "Trial license"